jcacela0298/C-Programs/SimpleCalculator/ReadMe.txt

 If you would like to view my IT YouTube channel, follow this link: https://www.youtube.com/@ITtutorjack

-To use and interact with this program, download the files and make sure they are in the same folder.
-Then, click on the "Calculator.exe" file and follow the prompts.
+To use and interact with this program, feel free to download the files and make sure they are in the same folder.
+Then, either click on the "Calculator.exe" file, or go to the command prompt in terminal, and after navigating to the appropriate directory, run the exe file by entering the following command:

+Calculator.exe

+Then, follow the simple prompt directions.
 .
 .
 .